 The packet data can then be transmitted over any distance, reassembled, and converted back to analog with no loss in fidelity or quality.
 The design and subsequent supply of this SMPS provided by CET Technology met the demands of the environmental and electrical specifications required for a stringent need within fire safety and security.

 The part number of this power supply is CT-7186

 How Switch Mode Power Supplies Work

-A Switch Mode Power Supply (SMPS) or switching supply is an electronic power supply with integrated switching regulator to convert AC power into DC.
-The SMPS takes power from the mains source and converts and transmits it to DC powered electrical components.
+A Switch Mode Power Supply (SMPS) or switching supply is an electronic power supply with an integrated switching regulator to convert AC power into DC.
+The SMPS takes power from the mains source and converts and transmits it to DC-powered electrical components.
 Switching supplies are extensively used in many industries across the globe due to their high efficiency and low power consumption.

 - The input comes from the AC power which goes through EMI filtering (bridge rectifier).

 - There are two more capacitors on board

 - A switching transformer is present in SMPS that converts the current.

 - One or more switches (FETs).
 This is where the switch-mode power supply gets its name.